 The National Gallery of Art’s film program provides many opportunities throughout the year to view classic and contemporary cinema from around the world.
 Through screenings, scholarly notes, filmmaker discussions, and unique introductions by critics and academics, the program encourages viewers to learn more about the history of the cinema and the role of media in society.
 Innovative retrospectives, restored works of historical value, silent films with live musical accompaniment, new documentaries, and experimental media by noted video artists are offered on weekends during the entire year.
+For information about past film programs, please visit the Film Programs Archive.

 The Gallery’s film holdings include hundreds of international documentaries related to the arts such as Jean DuBuffet Un Auto-Portrait, Joseph Cornell: Worlds in a Box, Beaubourg, David Hockney the Colors of Music, The Camera Je, and various international television series on the arts.
 The National Gallery is an associate member of the International Federation of Film Archives (FIAF).